Do you want to speed up your WordPress website? Here’s Best WP Rocket Settings 2021 & Beginner’s Guide to Speeding up a WordPress site.

 Wp Rocket offers a database optimization feature to reduce the size of your database and running regular cleanups.

 Revisions: Old post revisions quickly add up, especially if you constantly saving their work over many days (like me).
-And it’s safe to remove all post & page revisions.
+And it’s safe to remove all posts & page revisions.

 Auto Draft: WordPress Gutenberg editor automatically saved post versions, if you don’t hit Publish.